Code-Institute-Submissions/MS1-Wellness-Centre/README.md

 * **_Font_**

 The font used for all of the text was "Rubik" as it is clear to read and soft on the page due to it's rounded edges.
-The line and word spacing used also contributed to the clarity of the text.
+The line and word spacing used also contributed to the clarity of the text.\
-The Headings for each page have a the light grey colour for their background and each heading wording is placded with in a span adding to the design effect on each page.
+The Headings for each page have a the light grey background colour and each heading word is placed with in a span adding to a design effect of what would appear to be cut out words that have been placed on top of each page.\
 All of the pages text has a colour of rgba(0, 0, 0, 0.5) as the 0.5 transparency makes the black appear less harsh.

 * **_Imagery_**